 (22) "School year" means the year beginning the first day of July and ending on the thirtieth day of June of the next succeeding calendar year.

 (23) "Site evaluation" means an evaluation the Ohio department of education conducts in accordance with section 3302.04 of the Revised Code to determine whether a school district or school meets the operating standards in this chapter.
-Among other things, a site evaluation shall determine:

 (24) "Stakeholder" means those who directly affect or are affected by the educational success of a school district and school.
 Stakeholders may include, but are not limited to, colleges and universities, school district and school staff, employers, parents, students, and other individuals or groups in the community.
 For nonpublic schools, the governing authority of the school identifies "stakeholders."